 Do you recall a time when life seemed to be throwing you curveballs left and right, leaving you feeling stuck and unsteady?
 A moment where you felt unsteady and couldn’t seem to find your balance?

-In the world of tarot, the tower moment represents a form of disruption, instability, or unexpected, if not shocking, information.
+In the world of tarot, the tower moment means a form of disruption, instability, or unexpected, if not shocking, information.
 The tower card is often regarded with fear and confusion, but it actually holds great significance in the tarot deck.
 Despite its reputation, this card should definitely not be overlooked (and even feared) as it plays an important role in tarot readings.

 It’s common to hear people associate this card with despair, disaster, and demise; however, this card holds a much deeper and more positive meaning than what is often perceived.
-And no, it doesn’t solely signify negative occurrences.

 Transformation